 STUDENT REQUIREMENTS

-Students must complete one Liberal Studies-approved Upper-Division Writing course prior to the receipt of the baccalaureate degree.
+Students must complete one CoreFSU-approved Upper-Division Writing course prior to the receipt of the baccalaureate degree.
 Honors in the Major undergraduate thesis credit may also count towards the Upper-Division Writing requirement.
 In order to fulfill FSU's Upper-Division Writing requirement, the student must earn a “C-” or higher in the course, and earn at least a “C-” average on the required writing assignments.
 If the student does not earn a “C-” average or better on the required writing assignments, the student will not earn an overall grade of “C-” or better in the course, no matter how well the student performs in the remaining portion of the course.

 LEARNING OBJECTIVES